Rockstar Games: Rockstar Games Launcher

-Other projects
+Other ventures

 Rockstar Loft

 In 1999, Donovan and Sam Houser cooperated with John Davis to establish the Rockstar Loft club night.
 Davis had co-founded and been the promoter for Body & Soul, a "no-guestlist, no velvet rope party" held weekly at Tribeca's Club Vinyl.
 When Rockstar Games' founder originally arrived in New York City, former DJ Donovan was particularly impressed with Body & Soul, and they became close with the club night's team, including Davis and its other founder, DJ François K. Davis had sought to establish further such events, while Donovan and Houser wanted to get publicity for the young Rockstar Games, thus they established Rockstar Loft.
 According to Donovan, the event was to serve as an alternative those that were overly expensive or had attendees "bulldozed by security".
 He precluded video game installations at the venue to focus on the music and highlight the artists.

 As it could not afford frequent television advertisements, Rockstar Games resorted to guerrilla marketing teams distributing fly posters and stickers.
 Tickets for Rockstar Loft were originally not sold in advance.
 Instead, potential guests were to call a phone number and face seven questions regarding their personality.
 If answered to the liking of the operator, the caller would receive their entry ticket in the mail.
 The first Rockstar Loft was held in western Chelsea, Manhattan, on October 30, 1999, with Andi Hanley (a regular of Body & Soul), Bob Sinclar, and Dimitri from Paris as headlining DJs.
 Thereafter, it was held "every few months", with one happening on February 19, 2000.
 Later that year, Rockstar Loft was wound down.

 Films

 Kirk Ewing—a friend of the Houser brothers who had worked with Rockstar Games on State of Emergency—stated that, around the release of Grand Theft Auto III in 2001, Rockstar Games had been offered for a film based on the Grand Theft Auto franchise.
 He had received a phone call from a producer in Los Angeles requesting the rights for a film to be directed by Tony Scott of Top Gun and starring rapper Eminem.
 When he relayed this proposal to Sam Houser, Houser said that he was not interested.

 In 2004, Rockstar Games produced the sports drama film The Football Factory.
 Based on the book of the same name by John King, the film revolves around organized football hooliganism in the United Kingdom.
 The company also produced Sunday Driver, a documentary about the Majestics Lowrider Club in Compton, California, and The Introduction, an animated film that details the events leading up to Grand Theft Auto: San Andreas.
 Both were bundled with the game's special edition released in 2005.